Figure skating-Chen captures sixth consecutive U.S. national title | Sports-Games

 During his free skate, Chen fell early and then toward the end of the program laughed off a misstep that saw him faceplant on the ice during a choreographic sequence.
 When it was all done Chen had completed six quadruple jumps between the two programs to extend his reign.

 No American man has enjoyed such a dominant run at the national championships since twice Olympic champion Dick Button won seven consecutive titles from 1946 to 1952.
-The United States have three available men's spots for next month's Beijing Olympics and the team, which will be decided by a selection committee, will be announced later on Sunday.
+Malinin, a 17-year-old competing in his first national championships, landed four quads during a clean free skate but it was not enough to secure a ticket to Beijing as he was passed over for a spot on the team by a selection committee.

-Malinin, a 17-year-old who was competing in his first national championships, landed four quads during a clean free skate and gave the committee much to think about.
-"It's definitely my dream to go to the Olympics, and I definitely think I should deserve to go,” Malinin said during a televised interview.
+The committee, which considers results dating back to the January 2021 U.S. Championships, instead chose Chen, Zhou and fourth-place finisher Jason Brown.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)